obtek/trust-in-superheroes/README.md

 pytest
 ```

-I did not effectively debug it – in the interest of time.
+I did not debug it – in the interest of time.
 However, I did write very sparse notes about the types of test assertions I would (will?) make, once I can determine the issue described above (see `tests/test_app.py`).

 #### Docker
 Docker remains a mystery to me.
 I had some success following this [precise, step-by-step tutorial](https://medium.freecodecamp.org/docker-development-workflow-a-guide-with-flask-and-postgres-db1a1843044a).
 But like the tests, the dockerized app returns an incessant 404.